 There are plenty of creative couples out there doing some really cool stuff with their wedding themes.
 We’ve seen gorgeous chic 1920’s weddings, rustic Western weddings, and frilly Renaissance weddings.
 You name the decade or book or pop culture property, and someone has done a wedding themed on it.
 And odds are it was great.
-However, there are times when the wedding couple pushes a theme beyond the boundaries of good taste, or beyond what the average person can reasonably swallow, and they end up with a truly weird wedding theme.
+It’s not uncommon to change the order of events for this type of theme, either.
+However, there are times when the wedding couple pushes a theme beyond the boundaries of good taste, or beyond what the average person can reasonably swallow, and they end up with one of the truly weirdest wedding themes.
 While these themes — all of which are from real weddings that actually happened–may have delighted the wedding couple, they definitely freaked out the squares.

 So apparently enough people want a hunting-themed wedding that there is a company that only sells camouflage-themed formal wear, complete with the safety orange sashes and crinolines.
 While we certainly understand that there are people who really like to hunt–really, really like to hunt, it does seem like an odd thing to combine with your wedding day.
 “We just killed a few small animals, darling, so let’s get hitched,” they seem to say.
 At least you get lots of cool pictures of the wedding party posing with rifles.

 There isn’t just one example of this one, because it pops up far more often than it should.
-There’s the Catholic and Buddhist couple who had a full Jewish wedding, or the Caucasian couple from New Jersey having a Hindu wedding with Henna and belly dancing.
+There’s the Catholic and Buddhist couple who had a full Jewish wedding, or the Caucasian couple from New Jersey having a Hindu wedding with Henna, belly dancing, and released several sky lanterns.
 We get that other culture’s traditions are super cool, but maybe take inspiration from them instead of incorporating them whole-hog with no regard for their heritage or the meaning behind them.

 Plenty of people around the world would rather not wear clothes if they don’t have to.
 If you’re one of those folks; then good for you and do whatever you like.
 But when you’re planning your wedding, do take a moment to think of all the guests who will be attending.
 Do they all want to see you naked?
 More importantly, do you need to see all of them naked?
 Especially your grandpa and grandma?
 It seems like the downsides are pretty steep, there.